| SANOG IV23-30

 http://www.pgpi.org/

-However, if you want to participate, there are some things you need to
+party.
+However, if you want to participate, there are some things you

 do first.